testdasi/gluster-server/README.md

   * /var/log/glusterfs (for logs)
 * Optionally, also map these
   * /etc/hosts (for persistent hosts file (not to be confused with docker host!) so you don't have to refer to peers with ip - because a lot of the gluster guides out there seem to be allergic to ip addresses)
-  * A folder for the brick (to allow easy access to the gluster bricks e.g. storing gluster bricks on Unraid cache drive
+  * A folder for the brick (to allow easy access to the gluster bricks e.g. storing gluster bricks on Unraid cache drive - which is the main reason I built this)
 * Based on Debian Buster base image mainly because Raspbian Buster is derived from the same.
 This allows easier development, testing and building on my end.

 ## Unraid example